What is Apple Pay and which devices are

-M&S Bank Debit and Credit cards are eligible for Apple Pay, subject to status.
+M&S Bank Cards are eligible for Apple Pay, subject to status.

 it to the front in Wallet.
 Tap "OK" when prompted.

-Apple Pay can be used wherever you see the Apple Pay mark, including M&S stores, and with retailers
+Apple Pay can be used in stores wherever you see these symbols:

-where you see the contactless payment symbol.
-It can be used for travel with TfL on buses, DLR and the
+It can also be used for travel with Transport for London on buses and the London Underground.

 A £45 limit will apply to transactions in some cases; ask the retailer for further details.